COSC203 Web, Databases, and Networks

 }

-3. Write 2 callbacks to handle the response and data
+3. Write 3 callback functions to handle the response, data, and error callbacks.

 • console.log(response.status);: